alexsmith892/IoT-Bench/README.md

   switch model.
 - PIR is benchmarked as a controllable active-high digital input using part id `pir1`, because the Wokwi PIR part is not a reliable scenario-control oracle.
-- TMP36 is benchmarked with a potentiometer analog source and the formula `C = (Vout - 0.5) * 100`; this checks TMP36-style conversion behavior, not a
+- TMP36 (and the other analog surrogates: water-level, photoresistor brightness source, etc.) is a `wokwi-potentiometer` part.
+The diagram attr `value` is the raw ADC reading directly (`value: "153"` -> `analogRead` returns 153) and the scenario control `position` is normalized 0..1 (raw ~ position x 1023).
+The oracle checks TMP36-style conversion (`C = (Vout - 0.5) * 100` at 5 V / 1023 counts), not a full sensor model.
-  full sensor model.
+  These constants are AVR-specific and must come from a board profile when ESP32 (3.3 V / 4095) is added.
 - DHT11 tasks use Wokwi's DHT22 component as a deterministic DHT-family surrogate because Wokwi does not expose a distinct DHT11 part.
 - BME280 I2C/SPI tasks are live-supported through the deterministic custom